Paradigm4/streaming/py_pkg/README.rst

 Install required packages::

-  pip install pandas feather-format
+  pip install pandas feather-format dill

 Install SciDB-Strm library::

   pip install git+http://github.com/paradigm4/stream.git@python#subdirectory=py_pkg

+The Python library needs to be installed on the SciDB server as well as the SciDB client if Python code is to be send from the client to the server.

 SciDB-Strm Python API
 -----------------------

-Once installed the SciDB-Strm Python library can be imported with ``import scidbstrm``.
-The library provides a high and low level access to the SciDB ``stream`` operator.
+Once installed the *SciDB-Strm* Python library can be imported with ``import scidbstrm``.
+The library provides a high and low-level access to the SciDB ``stream`` operator as well as the ability to send Python code to the SciDB server.

 High-level access is provided by the function ``map``: